Lucksi/Darkus/Readme.md

 | `DB-A`  | Activate Local Database |
 | `DB-D`  | Deactivate Local Database |
 | `DB-S`  | Local Database Status  |
+ `--Check`  | Check if the given url is included on Ahmia Blacklist  |
 | `Darkus-Exit`  | Exit from the programm  |